AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl2Layout.png)
 _Figure 12 - Dungeon level 2 level layout_

 These levels cannot exist in the same game even if the dungeon seeds were forced.
-This indicates multiple runs were spliced together to make the video.
+This indicates multiple runs were spliced together using video editing methods.

 The team was also able to identify that the dungeon seeds that lead to dlvl 5, 7, and 8 cannot coexist in the same game.
-The game seed that generates the version of dlvl 5 shown in the video has a quest called The Magic Rock marked not available, if this is marked as available then the objects present in the level change.
+The game seed that generates the version of dlvl 5 shown in the video has a quest called "The Magic Rock" marked not available; if this is marked as available then the objects present in the level change.
 Dlvl 7 and dlvl 8 are the only two levels that come from the same playthrough, this game has the Halls of the Blind quest unavailable.
 Both these quests are part of the same quest group, having two quests in the same group unavailable in a single playthrough is not normally possible.

 At 1:44 there are no monsters in sight around the stairs down on dlvl 13 (see **Figure 13**), showing that the Warlord of Blood quest is not available.
 4 of the games the team was able to identify would have this quest available, meaning the player would not be able to progress through this level as fast as shown.
 This is another indicator that the video was spliced together from separate playthroughs.